JingQiChong/nf_CRACpipeline/README.md

     --genometab  mygenome.tab
 ```

-For more information on the arguments, simply run the command:
+For more information on the arguments of this pipeline, simply run the command:
 ``` nextflow run main.nf --help ```